Difference Between Geometric Mean vs Arithmetic Mean

 - Both Geometric Mean vs Arithmetic Mean are the tools to calculate the returns on investment in finance and also used in other applications such as economics, statistics.

 - The arithmetic mean is calculated by dividing the sum of the numbers by number count.
-However, Geometric means takes into account the compounding effect during the calculation.
+However, Geometric means take into account the compounding effect during the calculation.

 - The geometric mean is the correct way to calculate the return on investment for a specific time period Since the returns on investment for a portfolio over the years are interdependent.
 However, the Arithmetic mean is better suited in the situation wherein variables being used for calculation are not dependent on each other.